Allocation of Resources · 5 question types

 The combination of non-rival and non-excludable creates the free-rider problem: a private firm trying to sell a public good cannot stop people who refuse to pay from consuming it.
 Rational consumers therefore wait for someone else to pay and then use the good for free.
 Knowing this, the firm cannot collect enough revenue to cover costs, so it does not produce the good at all.

 The free market either massively under-provides public goods or fails to provide them entirely.
-This is called a missing market.
+The non-provision of public goods is one of the consequences of market failure the syllabus names directly: socially valuable goods like defence and street lighting would simply not exist if left to private firms.
+This outcome is called a missing market.

 The standard solution: the government provides public goods directly, funded through general taxation.
 Everyone pays through tax, and the free-rider problem is solved because no one can opt out of the tax.